Beliavsky/Fortran-tools-on-GitHub/README.md

 ### Translation from Fortran
 [f2c](https://github.com/juanjosegarciaripoll/f2c): convert Fortran 77 to C

+[f2cpp](https://github.com/victorliu/f2cpp): Converts Fortran 77 code to C++, by victorliu.
+Unlike f2c, the output of f2cpp.pl may or may not compile, however, only a small number of hand-tuned changes are typically needed.
+The resulting code is much cleaner than f2c's output, and much closer to the original intent of the original Fortran code.

 [f2j](https://github.com/jonathanschilling/f2j): translate Fortran 77 to Java, especially for BLAS, LAPACK and ARPACK

 [f4go](https://github.com/Konstantin8105/f4go): Transpiling Fortran code to golang code, by Konstantin8105